-It's also a good idea to place the familiar copyright notice (for example, Copyright © 2007 Art Jones) on each published copy of your cartoon.
+Beyond copyright registration, it is also good practice to place the familiar copyright notice (for example, Copyright © 2019 First/Last Name) on each published copy of your cartoon.
 This tells anyone who sees the work that the copyright is being claimed, the name of the person claiming it, and when the work was first published.

 The presence of this mark prevents an infringer from later claiming that the infringement was accidental.
 And hopefully, it scares them away from infringing in the first place!